microsoft/dotnet/Documentation/compatibility/aspnet-472-compat-doc.md

 ### Recommended Action
-If you find that regular expressions in your web application do not work after upgrading to .NET Framework 4.7.2, you can update the value of the `"dataAnnotations:dataTypeAttribute:disableRegEx"` setting to `false` to revert back to the previous behavior.
+If you find that regular expressions in your web application do not work after upgrading to .NET Framework 4.7.2, you can update the value of the `"dataAnnotations:dataTypeAttribute:disableRegEx"` setting to `false` to revert to the previous behavior.

 ```xml
     <configuration>